Lazy-Solutions/AdvancedSceneManager/docs/readme.md

 Welcome to the Advanced Scene Manager wiki!\
 This wiki is available both [online](https://github.com/Lazy-Solutions/AdvancedSceneManager/blob/main/docs/readme.md) and [offline](https://raw.githubusercontent.com/wiki/Lazy-Solutions/AdvancedSceneManager/docs/ToPdf/ASM.pdf)

->Note: the offline version packaged with asset store releases may not be up-to-date, since documentation may be updated after release.\
+>Note: the offline version packaged with asset store releases may not be up-to-date, since documentation may be updated after release.
-Last updated at: 31/08/2021

 ###### Patches
 Patches are partial updates that are too important to have our users wait for, and if you are having issues, have a look over here, it might be fixed already: \